pgailinas/dip-ai-image-detection/docs/11_Basic_Fine-Tuning.md

 * **Performance metrics:**
   ROC AUC is emphasized as the primary metric, with F1-score used as a secondary indicator.

+* **Configuration-driven design:**
+  All file paths, dataset sizes, and constants are controlled via `project_config.py`.

+* **VERBOSE control:**
+  Optional outputs (tables, detailed logs, visualizations) are controlled using the `VERBOSE` flag.

 * **Model complexity:**
-  The best-performing configuration may be a relatively simple model, indicating that the engineered DIP features provide a well-structured feature space.
+  The best-performing configuration may be a relatively simple model, indicating that the engineered DIP features form a well-structured feature space.

 * **Convergence behavior:**
-  The selected tuned model is expected to converge within the specified iteration limit without warnings, indicating stable optimization.
+  The selected tuned model may still reach the iteration limit; this does not invalidate evaluation.

 * **Reproducibility:**
-  Fixed random seeds are used to ensure consistent and repeatable results.
+  Fixed random seeds ensure consistent and repeatable results.

 ---